Looking for a good translation blog?

 Corrine McKay is a certified French to English translator who has written a treasure trove of information on subjects ranging from how much to charge for translation and how to market oneself.

-She even has a book out, How to Succeed as a Freelance Translator, which helped me a great deal when I first started out in the industry.
+She even has a book out, How to Succeed as a Freelance Translator, which helped me a great deal when I first started out.

 2. Translation Tribulations